charliecalvert/CloudNotes/Assignments/Mongo/ReactMongooseBasics.md

 ## Step Four

 Set up and learn a little about [Mongoose](http://mongoosejs.com/).
-Mongoose is by far the most popular way to access MongoDb from Node Js applications.
+Mongoose is probably the most popular way to access MongoDb from Node Js applications.
+Other popular options include **Monk** and the native drivers, which are called **MongoDb**.
+Mongoose relies on **MongoDb**.

 First install **mongoose**:

 	npm install mongoose --save

-You may see messages about mongoose, C++ and bson.
-If you are concerned about them, see the Elvenware notes on [this subject][gypbson].
+In the past, you might have seen messages about mongoose, C++ and bson.
+They should no longer occur, but if you are encountering them, see the Elvenware notes on [this subject][gypbson].

 **NOTE**: *On Linux, you may need to install libkrb5-dev before you can install the Mongoose NPM package.
 This should not be an issue on Cloud 9.*